 Scott joined Watsi on March 15th, 2015.
-Seven years ago, Scott joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Scott's most recent donation traveled 6,900 miles to support Naing, a 27-year-old man from Burma, to fund life-saving heart surgery.
+Eight years ago, Scott joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Scott's most recent donation traveled 7,200 miles to support Slai, a 41 year old security guard from Thailand, to fund sinus surgery.

 Naing is a 27-year-old man who lives with his parents, brother and two sisters in Burma.
 He enjoys playing cane ball and reading.
 His parents are retired and grow vegetables in their garden.
 Naing's brother is a day laborer, but he has been unable to find regular work since the Covid-19 pandemic, so he cannot contribute towards household expenses.
 One of Naing's sisters works as a government officer, while the other is a shop worker.
 Naing used to work in his uncle’s shop selling groceries and flowers, but he was forced to stop working when his health began to decline.
 Naing first developed a cough and a fast heartbeat in November 2021.
 At a clinic in Dawei, Naing was diagnosed with high blood pressure, provided with medication, and sent home.
 In December 2021, because of his rapid heartbeat, Naing traveled to the hospital in Dawei, where he underwent a series of tests.
 Doctors at the hospital told Naing that there were problems with the valves in his heart.
 Once again, Naing was given medication, and sent home.
 Last February, Naing vomited, could not sleep, and felt tired when he stood or sat.
 He went to Dawei General Hospital, and showed the doctor his previous echocardiogram result.
 The doctor told him to continue taking his medication from Yangon, and gave him some vitamins.
 A few days later, Naing felt better.
 Then in March, Naing and his sister went to Yangon General Hospital, where he underwent more testing.
 This time the doctor told him that he might need to have two of his heart valves surgically replaced.
 Naing’s sister told the doctor that Naing had been to several hospitals over the past year, and the family had no more money left.
 Naing's health continues to decline, and he has lost five kilograms; he needs to have surgery.
 Fortunately, our medical partner, Burma Children Medical Fund, is here to help Naing access the care that he needs.
 They are requesting $1,500 to cover the costs of Naing's valve replacement surgery, scheduled to take place on August 9th, at Pun Hlaing Hospital.
 Naing said: “I am so tired of visiting several hospitals and hoping to receive surgery.
 My sister has had to take leave [from her work as a government officer] several times, and now she has had to take leave without pay [to accompany me as my caregiver].
 I feel embarrassed that my family has used up all their money, sold all their jewelry, and made sacrifices for me.
 Finally, I have met your organization BCMF, and I will have the chance to receive surgery with the help of donors.
 I feel less stressed that I will not have to wait so long to receive surgery, and that my sister will be able to go back to work.
 Thank you so much.”